 News & Reviews

-I had a really enjoyable session rehearsing Wesley College Dublin Senior Choir at the end of February in my arrangement of Óró Bhuachaillín which was written for the 'Choirs Can' project.
+I had a most rewarding session rehearsing Wesley College Dublin Senior Choir at the end of February in my arrangement of Óró Bhuachaillín which was written for the 'Choirs Can' project.
 Their conductor Helen Doyle has them singing beautifully and with real musicality.
-It was a great shame that the Inter-Schools Music Festival run by Wesley College could not take place this weekend due to the heavy snow.
+It was a great shame that the Inter-Schools Music Festival run by Wesley College could not take place that weekend due to the heavy snow.

 In December 2017 I was invited to give a submission regarding the current usage of the Irish National Anthem to Seanad Éireann in my role as Director of the Defence Forces School of Music.
 As the anthem has fallen out of copyright it is intended to enshrine Amhrán na bhFiann in legislation and I was honoured to have been asked to provide a definitive arrangement for voice and piano for this purpose.